anytizer/open-ideas/ideas/account-management/readme.md

 * Subscriptions and payment management
 * Change password
 * View log activity
-* Temorarily disable the login
+* Temporarily disable the login
 * Wipeout the user data (Provide a user the right to be forgotten)
 * Logout